 - Milk or Non-Dairy Milk – I used Oatly Simple oat milk to make this recipe.
 Milk and other types of non-dairy milk will also work well.

-Place the butter in the freezer for 15-20 minutes before making this recipe.
-Preheat the oven to 350ยบ F and ensure the oven rack is set in the middle position in the oven.
+Place the butter in the freezer for 15 to 20 minutes before making this recipe.
+Preheat the oven to 350°F and ensure the oven rack is positioned in the middle of the oven.

 Step 1: Add the dry ingredients to a large mixing bowl.
 This includes gluten free flour, brown sugar, baking powder, and salt.